rollingsu/rollingsu.github.io/_pages/about.md

   - /about.html
 ---
 ---
-Hi🙌, I'm Zhaolong Su, a senior student at Beijing University of Technology, and I am currently honored to be conducting summer research at Johns Hopkins University under the guidance of Bloomberg Distinguished Professor Alan Yuille.
+Hi🙌, I'm Zhaolong Su, a senior student at Beijing University of Technology, and I am currently honored to be conducting summer research at Johns Hopkins University under the guidance of Professor Alan Yuille.
 Previously, I had a wonderful experience at University of Hong Kong and Peking University.

 I am an ordinary person, but I hope to contribute my modest efforts to advancing AI and the development of the world.
 My research interests primarily focus on **Computer Vision, Multimodal Learning, Self-Supervised Learning**, enabling AI to understand the world more humans-like and helping machines comprehend more supervised information.